bratpeki/modern-milkytracker-guide/docs/ui.md

 The elements in this window, from top-left to bottom-right, are:

 1. The song arranger
-2. Song title, lenght and peak window + Common MT options toggle window
+2. Song title, length and peak window + Common MT options toggle window
 4. Song and editing properties
 5. Pattern editing window
 6. General editor buttons window